EllyC20/ms3-beauty-buys/README.md

 ### Feautures To Be Implemented

-* In the future a feature could be added where a user could use their smartphone camera to scan a products barcode to provide product name and details quickly, then they would only need to upload a reiew.
+* In the future a feature could be added where a user could use their smartphone camera to scan a products barcode to provide product name and details quickly.

+* The option to reset password or delete account, I have not learnt the skills to implement this yet.

 * A community forum, where users could reach out to each other and discuss products.

-* An option to sign up for a newsletter, which would inform the user of new reviews added.
+* An option to sign up for a newsletter, which would inform the user of new reviews added that may be of interest to them.

 * The site could be developed to the point of being a mobile app, providing ease of use and accessibility.